laravel/fortify/README.md

 The `vendor:publish` command discussed above will also publish the `app/Providers/FortifyServiceProvider` file.
 You should ensure this file is registered within the `providers` array of your `app` configuration file.

 This service provider registers the actions that Fortify published, instructing Fortify to use them when their respective tasks are executed by Fortify.

+<a name="fortify-features"></a>
+#### Fortify Features

+The `fortify` configuration file contains a `features` configuration array.
+This array defines which backend routes / features Fortify will expose by default.
+If you are not using Fortify in combination with [Laravel Jetstream](https://jetstream.laravel.com), we recommend that you only enable the following features, which is the same feature set available in previous Laravel authentication scaffolding packages:

+    'features' => [
+        Features::registration(),
+        Features::resetPasswords(),
+        Features::emailVerification(),
+    ],

+If you are not using Laravel Jetstream, you should implement user profile updates, password updates, and two-factor authentication yourself.

 <a name="authentication"></a>
 ### Authentication